Establishing a Joint Stock Company in Switzerland

-It is quite simple to open a joint stock company once the owner knows all the requirements of the Swiss Commercial Law with respect to this type of company.
+It is quite simple to open a company in Switzerland as a joint stock company once the owner knows all the requirements of the Swiss Commercial Law with respect to this type of company.
 However, it is best to verify the accuracy of the information with a Swiss law firm before incorporation.

 In order to set up a joint stock company in Switzerland, foreign investors must take into account the following:

 - - a minimum share capital of 100,000CHF is required to register a Swiss joint stock company,